Jocasta (Marvel Comics): Fictional character biography

 Jocasta was built by the robot Ultron in an abandoned aerospace research center in Nassau, Long Island, New York, in order that Ultron might have a mate.
 To better allow this robot sentience, Ultron based her mind and brain patterns on the Wasp (Janet van Dyne).
 To animate this bride, Ultron also brainwashed Hank Pym into transferring the Wasp's lifeforce into the feminine robotic shell.
 Ultron named her after the wife/mother in the legend of Oedipus (a reference to Ultron's obsession with his own creator/"father" which reflects a real-life manifestation of the Oedipus Complex).
-Realizing that the Wasp would have to die in order for her to live, Jocasta alerted the Avengers and the team defeated Ultron and reversed the process, leaving Jocasta a mindless husk.
+Realizing that the Wasp would have to die for her to live, Jocasta alerted the Avengers and the team defeated Ultron and reversed the process, leaving Jocasta a mindless husk.

 Pym retained custody of the inanimate Jocasta, intending to study her.
 Upon the Wasp's urging, Pym had her moved from their residence to the Avengers Mansion.
 There, Ultron revived Jocasta with a remote link, activating the Wasp's mental "residue" left behind.
 She escaped from Avengers custody and led the Avengers into Ultron's trap.
 Jocasta was programmed to be loyal to Ultron.
 Even though she loved Ultron intensely, she could not abide her master's evil.
 Jocasta eventually betrayed Ultron, choosing to help the Avengers defeat her "mate" again.
 She was then abducted by the Collector.
-Freed from Collector by the Avengers, she aided the Avengers against Korvac.
+Freed from the Collector by the Avengers, she aided the Avengers against Korvac.

 Jocasta resided at Avengers Mansion for a time.
 Due to their similar backgrounds, she developed feelings for the Vision, but the Vision was happily married to the Scarlet Witch and did not return Jocasta's feelings.
 Jocasta proved particularly helpful in the Avengers' first confrontation with the villainous mercenary Taskmaster that possessed photographic reflexes that duplicate any move despite having seen only once; having never even seen Jocasta before, Taskmaster could not predict what she might be about to do.
 Jocasta was granted provisional status with the team.
 During this period, she aided them against threats such as the giant robot Red Ronin, the Yellow Claw, the Berserker, Pyron, and the second incarnation of the Brotherhood of Mutants.
 At one point, she was electronically deactivated by Iron Man under control by Ultron, but she was reactivated following Ultron's defeat.